 - Ask your guesthouse manager for Auroville’s weekly News & Notes bulletin (or download it from the link), which publishes in great detail the many programmes, courses, performances, exhibitions, and other events available for residents and visitors that week.

 - You are, of course, more than welcome to actively participate in the work to be done in order to build a city!
-Go to our Guest Service, located on top of the Solar Kitchen, where you can receive suggestions regarding jobs available for a shorter time span.
+Go to our Guest Service, located on top of the Solar Kitchen, where you can receive suggestions regarding short-term volunteering opportunities.

 If you are planning to visit Auroville in a group from your school/ college or university, you must first establish contact with Aurovilians in your field of interest so you will not be disappointed, as professionals in Auroville tend to be very busy.
 Email contacts are available on the web.